As an Amazon Associate I earn from qualifying purchases.

-The massive influx of people looking to “get rich on the internet” has results in two things that have wrecked the dropshipping game:
+The massive influx of people looking to “get rich on the internet” has resulted in two things that have wrecked the dropshipping game:

 - Competition has driven profit margins into the ground

-- The number of sellers has results in the creation of dozens of eBay dropshipping tools, lowering the barrier of entry into the business
+- The number of sellers has resulted in the creation of dozens of eBay dropshipping tools, lowering the barrier of entry into the business

 Between those two things, long-time dropshippers have seen their sales and profit margins dwindle month by month.